Russell Shaw (composer): Biography and career

 Shaw was exposed to music at the age of five, when he was given a guitar by his uncle.
 He trained himself in music playing in various bands through late 1970s to early 1980s.
 Although he had an interest in playing music, he wanted to be a record producer.
 After training at SAE London in the mid-1980s, he was hired by Gerry Anderson (of Thunderbirds fame) as his recording studio manager, recording sound for various television shows. including Terrahawks, Dick Spanner and Space Precinct.

 Around 1990, Shaw left Anderson and returned to music production, working for StreetSounds record label, providing releases for the London white label dance club scene.
 He also stated that he was "an avid gamer" at that time, owning an Atari ST, which he also used for processing and sequencing music.

 In 1992, he learned that Peter Molyneux's Bullfrog Productions needed a sound specialist for audio in their games, and Shaw decided to try as he was experienced in both computer technology and sound, successfully getting the job.
 At Bullfrog, Shaw composed soundtracks for many of their games, but most memorable and successful were for strategy games Syndicate, Theme Park, Magic Carpet and Dungeon Keeper.
 In 1997, Bullfrog's founder Peter Molyneux quit the company and formed Lionhead Studios, and Shaw followed him in the new venture.

-His first project was the soundtrack for Black & White.
+His first project with the new game studio was the soundtrack for Black & White.
 A fan of ambient techno, Shaw composed an interactive, meditative and relaxing soundtrack in the manner of the genre.
 The music was positively received by sites such as IGN and GameSpot.
 Black & White was followed by 2004's Fable.
 Danny Elfman was brought in to compose the theme music, and Shaw was asked to do more traditional orchestral ingame score that would more fit Elfman's dark fairytale-styled theme music.
 Hollywood conductor Allan Wilson (who worked with Elfman on his music for 1999 film Sleepy Hollow) was brought in to conduct the Philharmonia Orchestra, and Shaw used The Pinewood Singers to further enhance the dark fantasy nature of the score.